Vangsvik Chapel

-Vangsvik Chapel (Vangsvik kapell) is a parish church of the Church of Norway in Senja Municipality in Troms og Finnmark county, Norway.
+Vangsvik Chapel (Vangsvik kapell) is a parish church of the Church of Norway in Senja Municipality in Troms county, Norway.
 It is located in the village of Vangsvik.
 It is one of the churches for the Tranøy parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The concrete church was built in a fan-shaped design in 1975 using plans drawn up by the architect Alf Apalseth.
 The church seats about 150 people.